OctopusDeploy/Calamari/README.md

 You will need the .NET Core SDK `2.2`, downloadable from https://dotnet.microsoft.com/download

-Run `Build.cmd` to build the solution
+Run `Build.cmd` to build the solution sad

 When the solution is built, a new Calamari package is created in the `artifacts` directory.